 * Flexible working hours

-* Possibility of mobile work and part-time work
+* Possibility of part-time work

 * Family-friendly working environment